Click on thumbnail images to enlarge

 Vigorous Rambler.
 Flowers very early spring for several months.
 You need to find the right place for this baby tho…grows into a very thorny monster.
 Available now

 Another old rootstock that everyone should grow, Indica Major is a species x china rose and while technically a once flowerer, the season starts very early in August or September and usually carries on till Christmas.
 Very sweet simple double blooms grace the large bush/short climber for much of the season. available now

 Rambler.
 Commonly used as root stock and becomes rather a nuisance in wild parts of the garden.
 Birds love their multitudinous hips and spread them around.
 We grow some of Multifloras children that have crossed with something a bit more colourful but retained her attractive thornless nature.
 Available now $5 each

 Nitida x Rugosa

 A rose we grew from seed taken from a bush of Rosa Nitida.
 When it started to grow it became obvious it was not a purebred but had crossed with the very promiscuous rugose nearby.
 Very attractive leaves and flowers Available on request

 This is a sport of the ancient Rosa Gallica, which is renowned from medieval times for it’s medicinal qualities.
 It is identical in every way to it’s parent plant except instead of plain pink it is splashed and marbled with white.
 Every flower is different and en masse on the bush it is quite captivating.
-As it is a species rose it is vigorous and healthy and like all the gallicas, suckers freely. available soon
+As it is a species rose it is vigorous and healthy and like all the gallicas, suckers freely. available now